needCJ/needCJ.github.io/neon.md

 ### X - OVERDRIVE

-Unleash Neon¡¯s full power and speed for a short duration.
+Unleash Neon's full power and speed for a short duration.
 FIRE to channel the power into a deadly lightning beam with high movement accuracy.
 The duration resets on each kill.